 I’m not sure Vogel should scrap a mainstay of his offensive movement simply because guys are struggling to execute it properly.
 And if you’re going to run a post-heavy offense, that entry passer on the wing either needs to clear or get to the corner so his man can’t dig down to easily disrupt the guy on the block.
 And especially since West likes to catch the ball a littler further out than the block and Roy struggles to get deep post position, the cut-through clear out is probably the best way to ensure they have enough space to work.

 But the dilly dallying isn’t helping.
 Just make a quick cut.
 Until Granger returns or Roy starts being able to make shots amid some adversity, it may be time to tell the guys to just sprint through to the other side.

-Topics: Broke-Down Offense
+Tags: Broke-Down Offense